List of Indiana Hoosiers head football coaches

 In 2007, head coach Terry Hoeppner died of brain cancer.
-Offensive coordinator Bill Lynch took over as head coach and led the 2007 Hoosiers to a 7-6 season, which included a last-second win over rival Purdue in the Bucket Game and a trip to the Insight Bowl.
+Offensive coordinator Bill Lynch took over as head coach and led the 2007 Hoosiers to a 7–6 season, which included a last-second win over rival Purdue in the Bucket Game and a trip to the Insight Bowl.
 The bowl berth was the first for the Hoosiers in 14 years.

 Kevin Wilson would take over the Hoosiers football program in December 2011.
-With an overall record of 26-47, Wilson would bring the Hoosiers to their first bowl game since 2007, at the 2015 Pinstripe Bowl.
+With an overall record of 26–47, Wilson would bring the Hoosiers to their first bowl game since 2007, at the 2015 Pinstripe Bowl.
 This would be Wilson's only bowl game, as Wilson resigned on December 1, 2016, amidst "philosophical differences" with Athletic Director Fred Glass and allegations of player mistreatment.

-The head coach of the Hoosiers is Tom Allen.
-Indiana is the first head coaching job for Allen, who was promoted from Defensive Coordinator to Head Coach in December 2016.
-Allen has previously held assistant and coordinator positions at South Florida, Ole Miss, Arkansas State, Drake, Lambuth and Wabash.
-Following the departure of Wilson in December 2016, Allen's first game as head coach of the Hoosiers was on December 28, 2016 in the Foster Farms Bowl.
-The Hoosiers would lose to Utah by a score of 26-24.
+Tom Allen succeeded Wilson.
+Indiana was the first head coaching job for Allen, who was promoted from defensive coordinator to head coach in December 2016.
+Allen's first game as head coach of the Hoosiers was on December 28, 2016, in the Foster Farms Bowl.
+Allen coached the Hoosiers in three bowl games total, including during the 2020 season when Indiana finished 12th in the AP poll.
+Allen was fired after the 2023 season, which concluded three straight losing seasons with a combined 3–24 Big Ten Conference record.
+Curt Cignetti was named the 30th head coach at Indiana in November 2023.